Accelerometer Cabling

 Figure 18: Methods of cable tie-down

-When securing the cable, leave enough slack to allow free movement of the sensor.
+When securing the cable, leave enough slack to allow free

 Before starting the measurement, make sure that all connectors